 Other students who are entitled to enrol as if in-catchment:

-The following groups of students will be deemed as eligible for enrolment, even though they may reside outside the school's catchment area:
+The following groups of students will be entitled to enrol, even though they may reside outside the school's catchment area:

 Out-of-catchment students applying for enrolment at this school are placed on a waiting list, assessed in order of receipt and prioritised as follows: